rOpenGov/rqog/README.md

 # rQog-package

-*Search, extract and format data from the Quality of Government Institute data*
+*Download data from the Quality of Government Institute data*

 Quotation from [ Quality of Governance institute website](http://www.qog.pol.gu.se/)